IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 1. The Authorization Client authenticates to the Authorization Sever and provides claims related to the intended request to acces protected resources of the Resource Server.

-2. The Authorization Server authenticates the client, vaidates the claims against the resource owner consent and generates an access token that authorizes the Authorization Client actor to request the protected resources from the Resource Server.
+2. The Authorization Server authenticates the client, validates the claims against the user consent and generates an access token that authorizes the Authorization Client actor to request the protected resources from the Resource Server.

 3. The Authorization Server incorporates the access token to the requests of the protected resources to the Resource Server.